 What a 6th year student says:

 "I would highly recommend Catherine O’Connor.
 This year I have sat through reams of speakers all just outlining the courses in their universities, each going over the same ground.
 She gave us genuinely useful and relevant information that we wanted and we didn't get from anyone else.
 She was engaging, a great communicator and really was very professional.

-What a School Principal says:
+What Aine, a School Principal, says:

 Catherine has facilitated talks on a number of occasions in our school and is always extremely well received by both parents and students.
 Catherine is informative about her subject matter and approachable in manner which is appreciated by her audiences.
 The information offered is invaluable for parents and guardians of students in senior cycle and is presented from a point of view of someone who is very familiar with the 3rd level experience.
 It is practical and thought provoking for all students who are considering a course at 3rd level."